lucas-da-silva/api-car-shop/README.md

 # Project Car Shop

-Api was developed using TypeScript following the principles of Programming Oriented Object (POO), Behavior Driven Development (BDD) and using ODM Mongoose to perform the CRUD of a vehicle carrier.
+API was developed using TypeScript following the principles of Programming Oriented Object (POO), Behavior Driven Development (BDD) and using ODM Mongoose to perform the CRUD of a vehicle carrier.

 Unit tests were also developed for all layers and integration tests to validate the operation of the API.
 ## Running locally